Working at the University of Montpellier

 Other free online courses / MOOCs and tutorials:

-- Training to Teach at the College Level
+- Training to Teach in Higher Education

 - Apprenticeship training in higher education (developed by the CFA ENSUP LR)